Friday Sector Laggards: Utilities, Healthcare

-The worst performing sector as of midday Friday is the Utilities sector, higher by 2.6%.
-Within that group, Dominion Energy Inc (Symbol: D) and Atmos Energy Corp.
-(Symbol: ATO) are two of the day's laggards, with D not showing much of a gain and ATO up 0.4%.
-Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is up 2.2% on the day, and down 3.74% year-to-date.
-Dominion Energy Inc , meanwhile, is up 4.89% year-to-date, and Atmos Energy Corp., is down 5.39% year-to-date.
-Combined, D and ATO make up approximately 9.9% of the underlying holdings of XLU.
+The worst performing sector as of midday Friday is the Utilities sector, showing a 0.7% loss.
+Within the sector, Xcel Energy Inc (Symbol: XEL) and WEC Energy Group Inc (Symbol: WEC) are two large stocks that are lagging, showing a loss of 2.4% and 1.7%, respectively.
+Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is down 0.9% on the day, and down 9.08% year-to-date.
+Xcel Energy Inc, meanwhile, is up 0.07% year-to-date, and WEC Energy Group Inc, is down 1.26% year-to-date.
+Combined, XEL and WEC make up approximately 7.8% of the underlying holdings of XLU.

-The next worst performing sector is the Healthcare sector, higher by 2.6%.
-Among large Healthcare stocks, Vertex Pharmaceuticals, Inc. (Symbol: VRTX) and Quest Diagnostics, Inc. (Symbol: DGX) are the most notable, showing a loss of 2.4% and 1.5%, respectively.
-One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is up 2.0% in midday trading, and up 2.08% on a year-to-date basis.
-Vertex Pharmaceuticals, Inc., meanwhile, is up 21.56% year-to-date, and Quest Diagnostics, Inc. is up 11.23% year-to-date.
-Combined, VRTX and DGX make up approximately 2.2% of the underlying holdings of XLV.
+The next worst performing sector is the Healthcare sector, showing a 0.2% loss.
+Among large Healthcare stocks, Mylan NV (Symbol: MYL) and DaVita Inc (Symbol: DVA) are the most notable, showing a loss of 3.3% and 2.8%, respectively.
+One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is down 0.3% in midday trading, and down 4.74% on a year-to-date basis.
+Mylan NV, meanwhile, is down 21.62% year-to-date, and DaVita Inc is up 3.60% year-to-date.
+Combined, MYL and DVA make up approximately 0.4% of the underlying holdings of XLV.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: